 Many first-time attendees report being overwhelmed at first by the sheer size of our vendor hall – let alone visiting with each booth!

-To make it a little less overwhelming, give yourself some grace.
+To make it a little less overwhelming, give yourself some time.
 Plan at least 1-2 passes through the hall, to get the most from your experience.
 (We’ve published the vendor list ahead of time so you can familiarize yourself with the vendors and plan your shopping.)

-Also, take time to visit personally with the people at the booth.
+Also, take a moment to visit personally with the people at the booth.
 Many of them are homeschoolers too, and have been in your shoes at some point in their lives!

 10. Take time to unwind.